glinchflash/sockets-chatroom/README.md

     - -[ ] again, security is not a must
 - -[ ] PIMP IT

+### own nice to haves
+- hover over text on buttons to show keybinding shortcut
+- shift+Enter to send to self

 ### What did I learn
 - How to setup a server and connect multiple clients to it
 - How to install express and socket.io